Arranging a cremation

 You can apply for the cremation if:

-- you were named in the dead person's will or declaration
+- you were named in the will or declaration

 - there’s no named person, or that person doesn't wish to arrange the cremation and you're the nearest relative

-The guidance notes with the application explain who can complete the form.
+The guidance notes that come with the application for cremation explain who the nearest relative is.

 The person completing the application is known as 'the applicant'.